ashwinsingh7/Applied-Econometrics/README.md

-# Applied Econometrics: Impact of COVID-19 on Stock Market
+# Applied Econometrics: Impact of COVID-19 on the Stock Market

 ## Project Overview